-Roberts’s governorship ended on January 9, 1907.
-He returned to his various business interests, served as president of the Hartford Water Board, and was a trustee of the Slater Industrial School in North Carolina.
+Roberts’ governorship ended in January 1907.
+He returned to his various business interests.
+He served as president of the Hartford Water Board and was a trustee of the Slater Industrial School in North Carolina.